Falyrion/AdvancedArmorStands/README.md

 # Commands and Permissions

-Overview over all commands available in this plugin.
+- Overview over all commands available in this plugin.
 All permissions are set to `true` by default.
+- If you want to disable access to player heads in both menu and per command, set the permission `aa.head` to `false`.

 | Command                                            | Permission | Description                      |
 | -------------------------------------------------- |:----------:|:--------------------------------:|